-About WLNS 6WLAJ began broadcasting on October 13, 1990, operating from a converted appliance store.
-The station was originally owned by Joel Ferguson, the founding owner of the market's first independent station, WFSL-TV (now Fox affiliate WSYM-TV).
-Ferguson had used the proceeds from the sale of WFSL to launch WLAJ.
+About WLNS 6On October 13, 1990, WLAJ began broadcasting from a repurposed appliance store.
+Joel Ferguson, the founder of the market's first independent station, WFSL-TV, initially owned the station (now Fox affiliate WSYM-TV).
+Ferguson had founded WLAJ with the profits from the sale of WFSL.